openscd/open-scd/CONTRIBUTING.md

 ## Repo Setup

-To develop locally, fork the Vite repository and clone it in your local machine.
-The Vite repo is a [↗ monorepo](https://en.wikipedia.org/wiki/Monorepo) using pnpm workspaces.
+To develop locally, fork the OpenSCD repository and clone it in your local machine.
+The OpenSCD repo is a [↗ monorepo](https://en.wikipedia.org/wiki/Monorepo) using pnpm workspaces.
 The package manager used to install and link dependencies must be [↗ npm](https://docs.npmjs.com/cli/using-npm/workspaces).

 To find out more about the development of each packages, such as the base distribution or the plugins, please refer to their respective READMEs:
 - [open-scd](packages/openscd/README.md): provides the base distribution available on [openscd.github.io](https://openscd.github.io)